DaCapo7/bookserver/README.md

 Set up your calibre librairy in a folder called "Books" run code

-If you don't have calibre, the structure is:/n
+If you don't have calibre, the structure is:<br>

 Books<br>
 --author<br>